yassine-chihi/yassine-chihi/README.md

 ### Hi there 👋<br>
 I'm Yassine (AKA DagDeg)<br>
-<br>🔭 I’m currently an undergraduate software engineer<br>👯 I’m looking to collaborate on cyber security projects<br>🤝 I’m looking for an opportunity to grow and develop my skillset <br>🌱 learning all about Pentesting and DevSecOps<br>⚡ Fun fact: I'm a tennis player<br><br>
+<br>🔭 I’m currently an undergraduate software engineer<br>👯 I’m looking to collaborate on cyber security projects<br>🤝 I’m looking for an opportunity to grow and develop my skillset <br>🌱 learning all about SOC and SOAR<br>⚡ Fun fact: I'm a tennis player<br><br>
 [![](https://visitcount.itsvg.in/api?id=yassine-chihi&icon=0&color=6)](https://visitcount.itsvg.in)

 ## 🌐 Socials: